hashicorp/vault/website/source/guides/secret-mgmt/static-secrets.html.md

 # Static Secrets

-Vault can be used to store any secrets in a secure manner.
-The secrets may be SSL certificates and keys for your organization's domain, credentials to connect to a corporate database server, etc. Storing such sensitive information in a plaintext is not desirable.
+Vault can be used to store any secret in a secure manner.
+The secrets may be SSL certificates and keys for your organization's domain, credentials to connect to a corporate database server, etc. Storing such sensitive information in plaintext is not desirable.
 This guide demonstrates the use case of Vault as a Secret Storage.